 Last but not least, we bought another load of driveway mix to fill in what we’d lost during the installation.

-Once the retaining wall was complete, it was time to move on to the front porch.
+Once we completed the retaining wall, it was time to move on to the front porch.

 I did forget to mention – prior to filling in the retaining wall with pebbles and dirt, we poured one of the new footings for the front porch.
 Because neither one of us wanted to dig that out again – workin’ smarter, not harder around here! 🙂

 Anyways, back to the porch.
 Brett was able to tear everything out in one long morning’s worth of work.
-He also poured the other two footings for the additional length of the new porch – we’re prepping for the some-day wrap around deck.
+He also poured the other two footings for the additional length of the new porch.
+We’re prepping for the eventual wrap-around deck.

-There isn’t too much of a difference in terms of how we built it back up – green treated wood was used for the framing and we decided on cedar for the top.
-We used cedar for our deck so it’s nice to stay consistent.
+There isn’t too much of a difference in terms of how we built it back up.
+The framing is green treated wood and we decided on cedar for the top.
+We used cedar for our deck, so it’s nice to stay consistent.